MicrosoftDocs/azure-devops-docs/docs/boards/boards/add-columns.md

 ## What is workflow state mapping?

-One of the main configuration details that you need to understand to correctly add columns to your Kanban board is how workflow states map to column states.
+One of the main configuration details to understand for correctly adding columns to your Kanban board is how workflow states map to column states.
 The Kanban board and other Azure Boards tools use two categories to group WITs that they want to treat the same:

 - **Work item type categories**:
 	- Only work items whose work item types belong to the **Requirement** category appear on the product board.